(All fields required)

 His interests broadened to include both improvements in timeliness and efficiency, specifically toward improving acute pain management in acute care settings.
 These efforts were funded by a Place Outcomes Award and an award from the Mayday Fund from 2008-2010.

 Dr. Iyer’s current work has broadened further to involve improvements in timeliness of care for patients seeking care in open access systems.
 His most recent effort has been directed toward designing an emergency department fast track care stream to improve the timeliness of care delivery in this system.
-To aid him in these efforts, he has received formal training in QI methods, LEAN, statistical process control, queuing theory, and improvement science from CCHMC and the Institute for Health Care Improvement (IHI).
+To aid him in these efforts, he has received formal training in QI methods, LEAN, statistical process control, queuing theory, and improvement science from Cincinnati Children's and the Institute for Health Care Improvement (IHI).

 Dr. Iyer has also served as the improvement advisor for the National Pediatric Cardiology Quality Improvement Collaborative since 2006.